vhscom/after-dark/docs/content/module/toxic-swamp.md

 +++

 <a id="footnote-return"></a>
-Monetize attention in one of more than 40 cryptocurrency mining pools and take home over 200% more per hash when compared to Coinhive.<sup><a href="#mining-footnote">†</a></sup>
+Monetize attention in one of more than 40 cryptocurrency mining pools and take home over 200% more per hash when compared to Coinhive.[^1]

 <section>
   <style>.form { width: unset }</style>